SignPath/website/docs/documentation/crypto-providers/gpg.md

 1. Create a [GPG key in SignPath](/documentation/managing-certificates).
 2. Create a [hash signing project and signing policy](/documentation/crypto-providers/#signpath-project-configuration) in SignPath.
-3. Initialize GPG hash signing using the helper functions of `Samples/Scenarios/SignPathCryptoProviderHelpers.sh` script of the [Linux container samples]:
+3. Initialize GPG hash signing using the helper functions of `Samples/Scenarios/SignPathCryptoProviderHelpers.sh` of the [Linux container samples]:
     1. Use the `InitializeSignPathCryptoProviderGpgConfiguration` function to configure GPG and fetch the private key references.
     2. Import a specific key into the GPG key chain via the `ImportSignPathGpgPublicKey` function.
-This function returns the GPG key ID, which you can use to select the key in the signing commands.
+This function returns the GPG key ID, which you can use to select the key in the later signing commands.

 > **CI user ↔ signing policy assignment**
 >